 Model Railroaders: With passion for trains and tracks, this club gets together to create and display impressive model railroad scenes.
 Open to all students.
 Contact Mr. Andrew Johnson '79.

 Multicultural Student Union: Dedicated to providing a wide variety of cultural and social experiences to encourage students to explore and understand cultural similarities and differences that exist among the student body.
 Open to all students.
-Contact TBA.
+Contact Mr. Lyndon Brooks.

 The National Honor Society: The Patricia Gaski Memorial Chapter is a vibrant chapter of the National Honor Society at Saint Ignatius High School.
 NHS is an invitation-based society that meets monthly to encourage the pillars of Scholarship, Leadership, Character and Service on campus and its members' wider communities.
 Traditionally, the members of our chapter facilitate one senior project and act as big brothers to our Freshmen on campus.
 All students interested in becoming a member of the National Honor Society should complete candidacy forms the second semester of junior year.
 Each year, a posting of the forms will be available for a month before the chapter's Faculty Council deliberates new members.
 Juniors who are interested in candidacy for the 2021-2022 school year can join the Google Classroom page with class code nehbe7r to access the candidacy materials.
 Contact Mrs. Nikki Henderson or Mrs. Erin Hanna.

 Peer Tutoring Program: Ignatians helping Ignatians.
 That's the jist of the peer tutoring program, which pairs students up based on areas of academic need.
-Contact Mrs. Mega Giavonette, Mrs. Beth McDonnell.
+Contact Mrs. Megan Giavonette, Mrs. Beth McDonnell.

 The Ploughmen: Students committed to growing fresh food on campus can join the Ploughmen, which seeks to build relationships with others, neighbors, the Earth and God--giver and sustainer of all life.
 Contact Mr. Terry McCafferty '97 and Mr. Mike Strauss '87.